sunzhida/COMP4461_2017Fall_Lab4/README.md

 ### What is NAOqi?

+According to the official [website](http://doc.aldebaran.com/2-5/dev/tools/naoqi.html), NAOqi is the main software running on the robot.
+No Behaviors can run if NAOqi is not running.

+It runs on the robot, under NAOqi OS distribution.
+It can also run on your computer in order to test your code on a Simulated robots.

 [Pepper](https://en.wikipedia.org/wiki/Pepper_(robot)) is a humanoid robot by Aldebaran Robotics and SoftBank designed with the ability to read emotions.
 The [official website](http://doc.aldebaran.com/2-4/family/pepper_technical/index_pep.html) provides a technical overview of Pepper and you can find out its structure as well as the other technical details from the instruction.
 You can also refer to an
 <img src="./images/PEPPERbrochure_EN.pdf" alt="official brochure"  width="100%"> to obtain more general information.
 During the experiment, you can interact with Pepper through [contact and tactile sensors](http://doc.aldebaran.com/2-4/family/pepper_technical/contact-sensors_pep.html).